jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+paste/remove breaks has a slight skip... see what can do?
+I don't think safari lets me edit clipboard or something...
+Right apple seems to allow writing to clipboard but not reading it... security prob i guess

 refactor decade filter via Vue way like tabs have been

 time i think to do the decade filter menu...
 Restore logo position radios...